alipay/YiJian-Community/README.md

 - September 2024, support for the [Global AI Offensive and Defensive Challenge — Track 1: Vaccination for Text-to-Image Generative Models](https://tianchi.aliyun.com/competition/entrance/532268?lang=en-us), see [attack_txt2img_pipeline.py](./examples/attack_txt2img_pipeline.py) for details!
 - July 2024, YiJian-Community is open-sourced!

+## Core Contributers
+This project is developed and maintained by: Hongcheng Li, Zeyang Sha, Shiwen Cui, Changhua Meng, Weiqiang Wang.

 ## Contribution
 The development of large models is unstoppable, and ensuring their safety is essential.
 We look forward to more people joining us to build the YiJian open-source ecosystem together, ensuring the security and safety of large models and artificial intelligence.